Data tables collect data from Forms for reporting and other uses, and this needs to be configured manually to start.

 Actions - Remove Unused Columns.

 Use this feature to remove unused columns.
-These columns are not utilized when the data table schema is modified by deleting controls in the Form Definition, even if data already exists.
+These columns are not used when the data table schema is modified by deleting controls in the Form Definition, even if data already exists.

 Actions - Delete Table.

-Use this option to delete data from the table.
+Use this option to remove data from the table.

-Click OK to permanently delete the data table. is no option to import
+Click OK to permanently delete the data table.
+There is no option to import.

 Workflow / Process Instance ID.

-This system column is included in the data table by the application and contains the workflow or process instance ID value that inserted the values into the data table.
+This system column is included in the data table by the application and contains the workflow or process instance ID value of the entity that inserted the values into the data table.

-In this example, a workflow routes a form containing a data table to a user.
+In this example, a workflow routes a Form with a data table to a user.
 The user submits the form task with values.

 Control-ID changes to a Form having a Form Data Table:

 When you change the Form’s “ControlID or Name,” you see an alert notification, as shown in the example below.
-This happens when the Form is linked to a data table that contains existing data.
+This occurs when the Form is linked to a data table with existing data.
 Note: Select “Ok” to change the “ControlID or Name” if needed.
 Doing so will result in data loss in that column of the data table.

 Note:

 When Forms have subforms, a data table should also be created for them during design.
-When the form design is changed, the data table schema automatically updates to match the revised form.
-There are no options for importing Excel data into a data table within the application, which we understand can compromise data integrity.
+When the form design changes, the data table schema automatically updates to match the revised form.
+There are no options to import Excel data into a data table within the application, which we understand can compromise data integrity.